European Union statistics

 Statistics in the European Union are collected by Eurostat (European statistics body).

 Area and population

 As of 1 January 2006, the population of the EU was about 493 million people, although in 2020 the EU lost over 10% of its population as a result of the UK leaving the bloc.
 Many countries are expected to experience a decline in population over the coming decades, though this could be offset with new countries planning to join the EU within the next 20 years.
 The most populous member state is Germany, with an estimated 80.4 million people.
 France and Ireland have the highest birth-rates.
 The most densely populated country is the island of Malta, which is also the smallest, while the largest in area is France.
 The least densely populated country is Finland.

-Population figures in the table below are from 2006 or 2007 estimates.
-The highest and lowest figures in each column have been marked in bold.
+The table below uses data from Eurostat.

 Economy

 For statistics relating to economy, please see Economy of the European Union.